ArcNLET-Py/ArcNLET-Py/docs/UserManual/loadestimation.rst

 .. figure:: ./media/loadestimationMedia/media/image2.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 5.2in
-   :height: 3.32767in

-   Figure 2‑16: The Load Estimation Module with Consideration of NH\ :sub:`4`.
+   Figure 5-2: The Load Estimation Module with Consideration of NH\ :sub:`4`.

 -  **Input Plumes NO\ 3 info (Point)**: The Transport Module produces the auxiliary “\_info” file associated with the plume’s raster.
 The